 My name is Emma and I am an AAT Apprentice with Accountancy Learning – here’s my story:

-I have just completed my Level 3 Advanced Synoptic exam and have been working in accountancy for a little over a year now.
+I have been working in accountancy for a little over a year now as an AAT Apprentice and I have just completed my Level 3 Advanced Synoptic exam!
 I started my career straight from school, having completed A Levels with no previous accounting experience or knowledge.

 - Always apply your learning.
 I remember when I was at school that teachers would go on and on about this.
 But it really works!
 I often asked for work to do within my current role – this shows the use of initiative to your employer and helps you to see how what you are learning applies to a “real world” scenario (no different to what exam questions try to do).